 Migration of infrastructure to Cloud typically results in ~30% savings in terms of total cost of ownership2.
 Additionally, Cloud computing serves as a catalyst which can accelerate the implementation of Data Center Consolidation initiatives.
 Similar efficiencies can be seen in applications and platforms, particularly when taking the aggregation of demand that will occur into consideration.
 This aggregation helps streamline the demand, removes duplications and realizes synergies from scale.
 In summary, Cloud computing will help entities to shift focus from technology itself to higher-value added activities, while focusing on its core competencies and on the mission of the entity.

 Enhanced agility and reliability: By leveraging scalability of Cloud computing, entities are typically able to improve services' responsiveness, particularly in cases of fluctuating demand.
-Unlike traditional IT which is typically built upon a fixed capacity against a forecasted demand, Cloud solutions offer the users the flexibility to scale up and scale down depending on the demand, which improves the overall user experience with minimal additional investments required while minimizing the service disruptions and outages that could occur.
-Additionally, Cloud computing - through its dynamic and streamlined approach - will help end users improve the overall time to market.
-For example, while traditional IT solutions would typically require an elongated period to take care of the development, integration, testing and implementation, a commercially available Cloud solution typically serves the same purpose with a "plug and play" approach.
+Unlike traditional IT which is typically built upon a fixed capacity against a forecasted demand, Cloud solutions offer the users the flexibility to scale up and scale down depending on the demand, which improves the overall user experience with minimal additional investments required while minimizing the service disruptions and outages could occur. that Additionally, Cloud computing - through its dynamic and streamlined approach - will help end users improve the overall time to market.
+For example, while traditional IT solutions would typically require an elongated period to take care of the development, integration, testing and implementation, a commercially available Cloud solution typically serves the same purpose with "plug approach.
 Cloud computing provides a more interoperable and portable environment for data and systems that would help achieve seamless communication between the different entities.

 More robust cyber security: Beyond achieving a more efficient, innovative and agile environment, Cloud computing helps to improve overall cyber security.
 By following best-in-class cyber security protocols in the network communication, Cloud services typically offer a high level of cyber security that is difficult to be attained by Governmental entities themselves.
-In fact, leading Cloud Service Providers have shown to invest significantly into cyber security-related R&D activities3.
+In fact, leading Cloud Service Providers have shown to invest significantly into cyber security-related R&D activities.
+But human errors in the settings remain in the cloud computing, so it is recommended that the employees of cloud computing platforms in the government and commercial government be qualified Saudis and that the hosting is in the Kingdom without the ability to access it remotely from outside the Kingdom.